Page last updated June 7, 2016|

 Below, a view of the Hoba meteorite in the ampitheatre created for educational presentations at the visitor center established by the Namibian government to prevent further vandalism after the meteorite and its surrounding land were donated to the country.
 (Image Credit Eugen Zibiso, Wikimedia Commons)

 The Holsinger meteorite (named after Samuel Holsinger, the foreman of Barringer's mining operation), on display at Meteor Crater, is the largest of the Canyon Diablo meteorites, which are the remnants of the 150-foot-wide iron meteoroid which created Meteor Crater.
 Although less than 3 feet across, the iron meteorite weighs nearly 1500 pounds.
 It is estimated that tens of thousands of tons of meteoric fragments, representing about a tenth of the original impactor's mass, were scattered across more than twenty-five square miles surrounding the crater (also see Meteor Craters

 HED Meteorites (Howardites, Eucrites and Diogenites)

 HED meteorites are achondrites believed to be pieces of the asteroid Vesta.
-Unique among the asteroids, so far as we can tell, Vesta underwent geological activity, in the form of volcanic eruptions, between 4.43 and 4.55 billion years ago (in other words, at the time that it and the other rocky bodies in the inner solar system were forming).
-Subsequent cratering of Vesta ejected large amounts of material -- smaller asteroids, and meteroids -- into space, and at a still later time, some of those objects struck the Earth.
+Unique among the asteroids as far as we can tell, Vesta underwent geological activity in the form of volcanic eruptions between 4.43 and 4.55 billion years ago (in other words, at the time that it and the other rocky bodies in the inner solar system were forming).
+Subsequent cratering of Vesta ejected large amounts of material -- smaller asteroids and meteroids -- into space, and at a still later time some of those objects struck the Earth.